Thermodynamics of Kerr-Bertotti-Robinson black hole: Conclusions and discussions

 \section{Conclusions and discussions}

 In this work, we have studied the thermodynamic properties of the Kerr-Bertotti-Robinson black hole.
 Using covariant phase space methods, we showed how the conserved angular momentum $J$ and electric charge $Q$ can be calculated.
 Owing to the presence of an asymptotically uniform external electromagnetic field, the standard formalism does not yield a well-defined conserved mass.
-To consistently address this issue, we have adopted the Christodoulou-Ruffini mass relation as a thermodynamic definition of the conserved mass.
+To consistently address this issue, we have adopted the Christodoulou-Ruffini mass relation to resolve the ambiguity in the definition of the conserved mass.
 Based on this definition, we have determined the corresponding generator and constructed the redefined thermodynamic potentials.
 As a result, the thermodynamic quantities naturally satisfy the standard form of the first law of black-hole thermodynamics and the associated Smarr formula.
 This demonstrates that a consistent thermodynamic description can be established even in the presence of nontrivial asymptotic structures.

-An interesting feature of our results is that no additional term associated with the external magnetic field $B$ appears in the thermodynamic relations.
-In particular, neither the first law nor the Smarr formula contains a $\mu \delta B$ or $\mu B$ term.
-This is consistent with previous analyses of the Kerr-Newman-Melvin black hole and suggests that the external magnetic field $B$ is not fixed here, but rather a physical quantity that can be varied.
+An interesting feature of our results is that, after identifying the conserved thermodynamic mass, neither the first law nor the Smarr formula contains an additional $\mu \delta B$ or $\mu B$ term, since all explicit dependence on the external magnetic field is absorbed into the thermodynamic quantities.
+This is consistent with previous analyses of the Kerr-Newman-Melvin black hole.

-Finally, while our results highlight the role of the Christodoulou-Ruffini mass relation in resolving the ambiguity in the definition of the conserved mass, it remains an interesting open question whether the same mass can be obtained from alternative approaches, such as the conformal method.
+Finally, the validity of Christodoulou-Ruffini mass relation is an assumption that need not be valid for Kerr-Bertotti-Robinson black hole \textit{as priori}, and whether the proposed thermodynamics will agree with thermodynamics derived from other prescriptions remains to be seen.
+It remains an interesting open question whether the same mass can be obtained from alternative approaches, such as the conformal method.
 We leave this for future work.